 King crab legs are among the most expensive and sought-after crab types available to consumers.
 The meat is famously sweet and tender.
 However, due to fishing restrictions, truncated seasons, and the danger associated with its sourcing, king crab is available in very limited quantities.
-If you find a king crab retailer online, expect to pay a premium for the crustacean’s cherished meat.
+If you find a king crab retailer online, expect to pay a premium for the crustacean’s cherished meat, and an even higher premium for golden king crab legs

 |Global Seafoods||$18.70||10 lbs||$16.20|